graue/dumbbell/README.md

 ## Status

 Unfinished.
-Needs collision detection, frame-dropping to maintain consistent speed, scoring, and needs to prevent you from turning around 180° (which would mean instant death with collision detection).
+Needs frame-dropping to maintain consistent speed, scoring, and needs to prevent you from turning around 180° (which would mean instant death with collision detection).